 - DOMESTIC VIOLENCE PREVENTION

-Annual Troop Training for Domestic Violence: Class includes defintion of domestic violence, types of domestic violence, reporting procedures and prevention.
-Call (719) 526-4590 for more information.
+Annual Troop Training for Domestic Violence: Class includes definition of domestic violence, types of domestic violence, reporting procedures and prevention.
+Call (719) 526-0461 for more information.
 CLICK HERE to view upcoming classes.

 - DEPARTMENT OF BEHAVIORAL HEALTH FAMILY ADVOCACY